purvasingh96/MachineLearningBasics/README.md

 3. This point in convex graph is called **Global Minimum**.
 4. In case of non-linear optimization problems, while taking steps downwards, you might detect you are going back up, so you go back and settle in to a **Local Minimum**.

+## Kernels
+1. Kernels are similarity functions that take 2 inputs and return similarity using their **dot** product.
+2. Kernels can be used to perform calculations on non-linear data involving multiple dimensions.